Daryle Smith

-Daryle Ray Smith (January 18, 1964 – February 11, 2010) was an American football offensive tackle in the National Football League for the Dallas Cowboys, Cleveland Browns and Philadelphia Eagles.
+Daryle Ray Smith (January 18, 1964 – February 11, 2010) was an American professional football offensive tackle in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns and Philadelphia Eagles.
 He played college football at the University of Tennessee.

-Early years
+Early life

 Smith was born and raised in Knoxville, Tennessee.
 He attended Powell High School, where he was an All-state defensive end and tight end.
 He averaged 23 yards per reception during his high school career.
 He also practiced basketball.